 Celestial Atlas

 Discovered (May 16, 1784) by William Herschel (and later listed as NGC 5699)

-Although Herschel was the prior observer, a one degree error in his sister's reduction of his observations meant that his object was essentially "lost" until Dreyer discovered the error during a 1912 compilation of Herschel's observations.
-So Stephan's discovery was completely independent, and due to his more accurate position, the galaxy came to be known as NGC 5706 despite that designation referring to the later observation.
-For that reason this entry contains only historical information, and physical data and pictures are provided at the entry for NGC 5706.
+Discovery Notes: Although Herschel was the prior observer, the one degree error in his sister's reduction of his observations meant that his object was essentially "lost" until Dreyer discovered the error during his 1912 compilation of Herschel's observations.
+So Stephan's discovery was completely independent and far more accurate; but due to the standard practice of assigning the lower numeric designation to duplicate observations, the galaxy is usually referred to as NGC 5699, so its properties are covered here.
+However, the designation as NGC 5699 is not universally recognized; LEDA lists the galaxy as NGC 5706, and has no entry whatsoever for NGC 5699.

+Celestial Atlas